phaserjs/phaser/README.md

 * Animation.onUpdate is a new event that is dispatched each time the animation frame changes.
 Due to its intensive nature it is disabled by default.
 Enable it with `Animation.enableUpdate = true` (#902)
 * Device now has new features to support detection of running inside a  CocoonJS.App (thanks @videlais #1150)
 * Support for CocoonJS.App's 'onSuspended' and 'onActivated' events, making it so that the timers and sounds are stopped/started and muted/unmuted when the user swaps an app from the background to the fore or the reverse (thanks @videlais #1152)
+* Canvas.removeFromDOM(canvas) will remove a canvas element from the DOM.
+* Game.destroy now removes the games canvas element from the DOM.

 ### Updates